 April is National Stress Awareness Month

 In an attempt to help us become more aware of causes and cures for the “stress epidemic”, the Health Resource Network designated April as National Stress Awareness Month and April 16 as National Stress Awareness Day in 1992.
-More than 25 years later, stress is still one of the most searched terms all over the country.
+More than 25 years later, stress is still one of the most searched terms all over the country, and numerous discussions on social media encouraged by companies like The Marketing Heaven capture the attention of the public.
 Clearly, we are stressed out!
 But we digress, let’s get back to how this phenomena can kill you.

 Stress, in and of itself, is not a bad thing.
 It helps to keep us safe and increase our awareness and ability to respond to threats.
 But, once that threat has passed our bodies adjust and the increased adrenaline and cortisol levels drop and our heart rate and blood pressure return to normal.
 But, when we are constantly under attack, our bodies don’t have an opportunity to return to our pre-stressed state.
 That’s called chronic stress.